Axlefublr/axlefublr.github.io/content/mouse-mode/index.md

 After I do so, I release <kbd>l</kbd>, move to the ending location (screenshots, text telect, slider, etc), and similarly use <kbd>l</kbd> to correct my position there too (if needed). \
 **Very** important to not get baited into holding <kbd>l</kbd> for the entire move, most of which doesn't need to be that precise (and by extension *slow*).

-{{hr(id="simple-math")}}

-When playing around with the values, I found a convenient (although a bit naive) way to compare the overall maximum speeds of the different settings.

-100/rate\*max_step

-`rate` is how often you make a nudge, `max_step` is your maximum nudge bigness, in pixels. \
-My current config results in a value of 180 — I (very roughly) move 180 pixels per 100 milliseconds. \
-With this simple formula you can kinda compare how fast or slow your config is, so that you don't have to fight your biases as much.

-Of course it completely ignores a very important value: the period in which you speed *increases*.
-But my goal with this was more so testing “at my peak, how fast am I?”

 # buttons

 The actual mouse *buttons* need to be extremely accessible.
-I want it to be viable to click and *drag* all three possible buttons, while moving around at the same time. \
+I want it to be viable to click and *drag* all three possible buttons, while moving around at the same time.
 That is why <kbd>j</kbd> is left click, <kbd>k</kbd> is right click, and <kbd>m</kbd> is middle click.

 So one side, the left, is for movement.
-And the right side is for clickment. \
+And the right side is for clickment.
 That's why it's so important that the key that enters mouse mode is *Space* — I will be using **both** sides of my keyboard, so holding something like <kbd>z</kbd> instead{{fn(i=1)}} would just be deeply unpleasant.

 But aside from making dragging viable, I also made clicking with a modifier, and even *dragging* with a modifier viable in mouse mode.